AndreasKarageorgos/Anonymous-Chat/README.md

         $ sudo systemctl restart tor

+  * Tails

+        on Tails tor service is on by default

 After that you can cd in SPC-Chat/client/ and run:

     $ python3 chat.py

+or if you are on tails you run:

+    $ ./chat

 ### Windows
 * Tor